ericpriceco/ericpriceco.github.io/_posts/2014-05-13-jekyll-osx.md

 	jekyll serve

-Open your browser and go to either http://0.0.0.0:4000 or htpp://localhost:4000 to see Jekyll powered site.
+Open your browser and go to either http://0.0.0.0:4000 or htpp://localhost:4000 to see your Jekyll powered site.

 In my next post I will cover creating a blog with partials and layouts.